2D & 3D Art

 "Ekphrasis" denotes a poem about a strong visual.
 See if you think these poems, paired with the drawings which inspired them, fit the bill.

 What's an East Coast transplant to do when she doesn't feel she fits in the Midwest?
-Fill a car with friends and hit the road.
+Fill a car with friends and head for Davenport, Iowa.

 To catch the expressive way prairie flowers reach for the sky, Madeline Howland prefers the simplest tools: graphite and a sketchbook.